USEPA/Stormwater-Management-Model/README.md

 used for single event or long-term (continuous) simulation of runoff quantity and quality from primarily urban areas.
 SWMM source code is written in the C Programming Language and released in the Public Domain.

+# Contributing

+Everyone is welcome to contribute to this project.

+See [CONTRIBUTING.md](https://github.com/OpenWaterAnalytics/Stormwater-Management-Model/blob/develop/.github/CONTRIBUTING.md) for insructions on setting your development environment.

+# Regression Testing

+To run the test suite for please refer to the [tests/README.md](https://github.com/OpenWaterAnalytics/Stormwater-Management-Model/blob/feature-nrtest/tests/README.md)

+# Code of conduct

+The SWMM Project follows the [Contributor Covenant Code of Conduct](https://github.com/OpenWaterAnalytics/Stormwater-Management-Model/blob/develop/.github/CODE_OF_CONDUCT.md)